With Mask Mandate Lifted, Schools Seek to Balance Free Choice with Lingering COVID Concerns - The Hudson Indy Westchester's Rivertowns News -

 At his weekly briefing on Monday, County Supervisor George Latimer said that individual districts could choose to extend the mandate, but districts in the rivertowns, as in the rest of the county, are opting to make masks optional.

-Both Master and Hackley, the area’s two private schools, announced that they too will go mask-optional as of this week.
+Both Masters and Hackley, the area’s two private schools, announced that they too will go mask-optional as of this week.

 Superintendents are still waiting for guidance on collateral issues, such as social distancing recommendations, testing protocols, contract tracing and the specific criteria that would trigger a reinstatement of the masking requirement.
 They are also contemplating how best to keep a lid on potential conflicts between proponents and opponents of masking—conflicts that mirror the deep national political and cultural divide.